steipete/Aspects/README.md

 * Our StoreClient is now harder to understand and maintain.
 * These cross-cutting requirements are duplicated and spreading throughout our app.

 AOP lets us modularize these cross-cutting requirements, and then cleanly identify all of the places they should be applied.
-As shown in the examples above cross-cutting requirements can be eithe technical or business focused in nature.
+As shown in the examples above cross-cutting requirements can be either technical or business focused in nature.

 ## Here are some concrete examples: